orlagh-sweeney/breakfast-survey/README.md

 ## Features

 ### Welcome & Take Survey or View Analysis
+<image src=""></image>
+- This sections displays a welcome message to the user.
+- It explains to the user what the survey is about and gives instructions on how to use the program.
+- It gives to user to option to view the survey results or to take the survey.

 ### View Results by Gender or Age Group
+<image src=""></image>
+- This section asks the user if they want to view the survey results by gender or age group.

 ### Display Results by Question
+<image src=""></image>
+- This section prompts the user to select a question in order to see the results.
+- It displays the results in table format along with the question.
+- There is also the option to exit this section and return to the beginning of the program.

 ### Take Survey
+<image src=""></image>
+- This displays the survey questions and answer options to the user.

 ### Review Answers: Submit or Retake
+<image src=""></image>
+- This displays the answer that the user gave for each question.
+- The user is asked to review and submit their answers.
+- The user also has the option to re-take the survey, in this case the survey reloads.

 ### Update Worksheet and End Program
+<image src=""></image>
+- This section informs the user that their survey answers were successfully submitted.
+- The user is then asked if they want to view the survey results or end the program.

 ### Goodbye
+<image src=""></image>
+- This section displays a googbye message to the user.
+- It also gives the option for the user to restart the program if they change their mind.

 ## Technologies Used
 ### Languages